Stephen Totter

-He performed the title role in the premier recording of Leonardo Balada's Torquemada for baritone soloist, choir and orchestra.
+He performed the title role in the premiere recording of Leonardo Balada's Torquemada for baritone soloist, choir and orchestra.
 Totter's other roles include Papageno in Die Zauberflöte, Guglielmo in Così fan tutte, and Count Almaviva in Le nozze di Figaro.
-Totter is also known as an avid recitalist giving performances throughout the country and also as an orchestral soloist.
+Totter was also known as an avid recitalist giving performances throughout the country and also as an orchestral soloist.
 Until his death, he was an artist-lecturer in voice at Carnegie Mellon University.
 Stephen had a sports connection as he was related to former major league relief pitcher Mike Fetters.
 They are first cousins.
 Totter died on May 25, 2019.